19 Genius Dental Marketing Ideas to Grow Your Practice

 Remarketing is frequently described as “easy money.”
 It helps you reach people who have visited your website, or practice, by serving specific ads focused on re-capturing those potential customers.
-At your dental practice, if you collect email addresses, you can leverage these through Customer Match on Google AdWords and Facebook!
+At your dental practice, if you collect email addresses, you can leverage these through Customer Match on Google Ads and Facebook!
 Just upload the email addresses to create a remarketing audience and create an ad that would entice patients to visit your practice again—maybe a reminder for a cleaning, or whitening.

 8. New!
 Facebook Messaging Ad Type

 Facebook recently announced a new ad feature which utilizes Messenger to communicate with businesses.
 Advertisers will be able to use “Send Message” as a CTA on their ads, which would then take the prospect to messenger.
 This is only in beta now, but should be rolling out fully soon!